Trois Poèmes d'amour

-The Trois poèmes d'amour (Three Love Poems) is a 1914 song cycle for voice and piano by Erik Satie.
+The Trois Poèmes d'amour (Three Love Poems) is a 1914 song cycle for voice and piano by Erik Satie.
 It is the only set of mélodies (French art songs) Satie composed to his own texts.
-The performance of the set lasts between 2 and 3 minutes.
+In performance the set lasts between 2 and 3 minutes.

 Description

-The Trois poèmes d'amour is Satie's modern reimagining of Medieval French troubadour songs.
+The Trois Poèmes d'amour is Satie's modern reimagining of Medieval French troubadour songs.
 He completed the set in Paris between November 20 and December 2, 1914.
 It consists of three tiny 8-bar tunes: